What are the common reasons why bipolar relationships fail? The answers are rarely straightforward since there are many variables to consider.

 Although depressive episodes are hard to cope with, mania brings other challenges that can be just as destructive.

 In a heightened mood, people with bipolar disorder are prone to risky behaviors such as overspending, excessive alcohol abuse, gambling, etc. These behaviors can have consequences that can take a serious toll on the relationship, with or without the bipolar in question.

 Infidelity can break apart any couple.
-Many people struggle to regain trust once it has been broken, and the same goes for bipolar disorder relationships.
+Many people struggle to regain trust once it has been broken; the same goes for bipolar disorder relationships.

-One of the consequences of bipolar disorder can induce is the person engaging in infidelity as an attempt to reduce their feelings of depression and boredom.
-Infidelity can be more common in situations when people have not yet been diagnosed, or they stopped using their medication.
+One of the consequences of bipolar disorder is that it can induce the person to engage in infidelity to reduce their feelings of depression and boredom.
+Infidelity can be more common when people have not yet been diagnosed or stopped using their medication.

 Just because of the derogatory remarks of the society, the person goes mental illness further and that causes them to communicate less and be involved in the relationship to the minimum.

-Bipolar disorder affects relationships in a complex way; hence there isn’t a blanket approach or solution.
-However, there are some guidelines that can be helpful, nonetheless.
+Bipolar disorder affects relationships complexly; hence there isn’t a blanket approach or solution.
+However, some guidelines can be helpful nonetheless.

 In the search for why bipolar relationships fail, we need to remember that what breaks apart most couples (bipolar or not) is making assumptions.
 When couples start attributing everything to the diagnosis instead of searching for ways to overcome problems, they enter a hopeless mindset.